san9min/TimeSeriesAnomalyDetection/README.md

     - if you need to never miss anomalies, then just give more negative reward to False Negative

  2. Sampling anomaly data as much as you want : *Replay Buffer*
     - One of the reason anomaly detection problem is so hard is excessively unbalanced data to train the model.
+By separately memorizing anomalous and normal experinces, we can control the ratio of anomaly data in batch when training.

 ---